 At least Hack! does acknowledge that the black guy tends to not fare well in these situations.
 The black guy in question here is named “Q” (surprise), smokes weed (surprise surprise), utters phrases like, “That’s the shit!” (surprise surprise surprise) and dies halfway through the film (you know the drill).
 It turns out he’s played by a rapper named Won-G, so he very well might not be acting at all.

 But there’s more!
 In addition to the black guy, there’s a black sheriff played by Tony Burton of Rocky fame.
 He’s sort of Hollarann-like in both look and function, as he almost comes to the rescue of the kids being hunted by homicidal maniacs on a deserted island.
-Sheriff Stoker (Bram Stoker; get it?) is no mere Hallorann clone, however; he takes his axe in the stomach rather than the back.
-(There’s a lot more meat there to cushion the blow.)
-It would be a nice touch if this were a tribute to Scatman Crothers’ by the overly horror-conscious filmmakers, but that would probably be giving them too much credit.
+It would’ve been a nice touch if Sheriff Stoker (Bram Stoker; get it?) were indeed a tribute to Scatman Crothers’ character by the overly horror-conscious filmmakers, but that would probably be giving them too much credit.